 - Journal articles: Miguet L, Zervosen A, Gerards T, Pasha FA, Luxen A, Distèche-Nguyen M, Thomas A. Discovery of new inhibitors of resistant Streptococcus pneumoniae penicillin binding protein (PBP) 2x by structure-based virtual screening.
 J Med Chem 2009;52:5926-5936.

-Table and Figures: Acceptable file formats are Power Point Files (PPT, PPTX).
+Table and Figures: Tables and figures are recommended to be included in the manuscript file.
+When submitting separately, please submit in Powerpoint (PPT, PPTX) or Word (doc, docx) files.
 Each table and figure including photograph should be drawn on a separate sheet.
 Tables and figures should be described concisely in English and be self-explanatory.
 Therefore, explanations for the abbreviations and symbols of statistical significance or units used in tables or figures should be included in the legends.
 While only the title of tables is located on the table, all the legends to figures are typed below the figures.
-For footnotes, the following symbols should be used in this sequence: *, †, ‡, §, ∥, ¶, **, ††, ‡‡, etc. Otherwise, insertion of a size bar or indication symbols into the photograph is recommended.
+For footnotes, the superscript numbers should be used in this sequence: 1), 2), 3), etc. Otherwise, insertion of a size bar or indication symbols into the photograph is recommended.
 Labelling should be of sufficient size to be legible after adjustment to fit the column.
 The resolution of all submitted images accepted for publication must be at least 300 dpi at publicatiion size.
 Low-quality (lower than 300 dpi resolution) figures, especially photographs, are not acceptable for publication.
 Authors will be requested for the replacement of low-quality figures with proper original ones prior to publication.
 Authors should inform to the publisher for color prints on the galley proof, which are charged to the author.
 Please don’t draw figures in color to be recommended in black and white.

 Abbreviations: Authors should limit the use of abbreviations to an absolute minimum.
 Abbreviations are not to be used in titles.
 Abstracts may contain abbreviations for terms mentioned many times in the abstract section, but each term must be identified the first time it is mentioned.